etternagame/etterna/Docs/Building.md

 - macOS: `Ninja`, `Xcode`, `Unix Makefiles`
 - Linux: `Ninja`, `Unix Makefiles`
-- Windows: `Ninja`, `Visual Studio 15 2017`, `Visual Studio 16 2019` _(Technically, with how the CMake script is setup, any generated as far back as_ `Visual Studio 9 2008` _should work), but it has only tested it with the above three._
+- Windows: `Ninja`, `Visual Studio 15 2017`, `Visual Studio 16 2019` _(Technically, with how the CMake script is setup, any generator as far back as_ `Visual Studio 9 2008` _should work), but it has only tested it with the above three._

 For the `OPENSSL_ROOT_DIR` parameter, set the directory for where ever the openssl root directory is located.
 Here are possible options